evaannn/ETSAV/README.md

 # but.. daddy how does it work uwu

 using `matplotlib` and `opencv` to calculate the amplitudes and frequencies of an audio, to calculate one frame.
 Then, use a graphics rendering library to smooth out frameby transitions and a renderfutureframe function to skip by each frame to create every last output. mask it in white and blend it in, profit

+# but i want an actual working one lmao

+search them up lmao